bluegenes/2022-paper-protein-kmers/manuscript.md

 However, our results show that leveraging sketching methods such as FracMinHash and that retain as few as 5% of microbial proteome k-mers ($scaled=200$) maintains accuracy of k~aa~mer containment comparisons while reducing runtime, memory, and storage requirements.
 Smaller proteomes such as viral proteomes and read-level or contig-level analysis may require different fractional scaling or different approach to ensure sufficient k~aa~mers for accurate comparisons.
 While we have focused on FracMinHash sketching, these k~aa~mer comparisons can be used with any sketch that enables containment estimation.
-Comparisons between sets of similar sizes or without 6-frame translation of protein k-mers can also use Jaccard to estimate $cAAI$, though Containment comparisons will always be as or more accurate than Jaccard comparisons [@dk_fracminhash].
+Comparisons between sets of similar sizes or without 6-frame translation of protein k-mers can also use Jaccard to estimate $cAAI$, though Containment comparisons will always be as or more accurate than Jaccard comparisons [@koslicki_containment;@dk_fracminhash].

 ### $cAAI$ estimates Amino Acid Identity and Alignment Fraction

 Amino Acid Identity (AAI) is a measure of average protein similarity between the homologous regions of two proteomes.
 Traditional AAI methods use BLAST or BLAST-like alternatives to identify homologous fragments for comparison.
 K-mer Jaccard and containment have been used for estimating average nucleotide identity between genomes [ @fan_AAF; @mash; @dk_fracminhash].
-While several studies have proposed utilization of more complex evolutionary models, the simple mutational model seems to closely approximate alignment-based estimtates of Average Nucleotide Identity (ANI) [@dk_fracminhash].
+While several studies have proposed utilization of more complex evolutionary models [@doi:10.12688/f1000research.26930.1], an m-dependent model taking into account the non-independence of mutated k-mers is able to closely approximate alignment-based estimates of Average Nucleotide Identity (ANI) [@blanca;@dk_fracminhash].
 Applying this same simple mutational model to amino acid k~aa~mer containment yields $cAAI$ values that strongly correlate with alignment-based AAI values.

 For many alignment-based AAI approaches, it is important to report both the percent identity of matched regions and the fraction of the genomes that were mapped.